 For New Candidates: If you have not previously taken courses at the university, please note that it may take 3-5 business days for a MyUSF student account to be created.
 You should expect to receive a notification (via the email provided with your registration) that will include information required to access your account.
 If you do not receive a notification within five (5) business days, please check spam/junk folders as communication is occasionally rerouted due to school or personal security settings.

 For New and Returning Candidates: If you did not receive your password OR no longer have your login credentials, you can request a reset HERE by providing your user name (typically lowercase first and last name: e.g. johnsmith).
+Please note that there must be a valid personal/preferred email associated with your account (as required for registration) to use the reset option.

 The drop process for courses in which you are currently enrolled must be completed within the drop window using our online self-service option – drop requests via phone or email are not accepted.
 Candidates may request to drop (or withdraw as appropriate) courses with the prefix EEND, REAL, RECT, and REND.